 In Vitro Fertilization

-- Fertility specialists perform IVF but once you are pregnant, physicians and midwives at Seattle OB/GYN are happy to manage your pregnancy.
+- Fertility specialists perform IVF but once you are pregnant, physicians at Seattle OB/GYN are happy to manage your pregnancy.

 - If you become pregnant via IVF and are being seen at a fertility clinic, we recommend making your first OB visit at Seattle OB/GYN between 8 and 10 weeks in order to establish care and begin your prenatal screening.